60 Hilarious White Lies Everyone in a Relationship Tells

 "You never come up in therapy."

-Why would your spouse's habit of inviting their mom over without consulting you come up as a topic of conversation with your therapist?
+Why would your spouse's habit of sharing all of your problems with their mother ever come up as a topic of conversation with your therapist?

-"Your yoga class is important to me, too."
+"Your online yoga class is important to me, too."

 Hatha, vinyasa, hot, outdoors—you're always in the mood for a weekly asana update.